biancajiang/chat/README.md

 A simple chat application developed using Node.js and socket.io.

+SERVER

-1. This application has been deployed on IBM Bluemix:
+This application has been deployed on IBM Bluemix:

   http://bianca-node-chat.mybluemix.net/chat

+SOURCE CODE

-2. To get the source code of this application:
+To get the source code of this application:
   1) Clone the GitHub repo. (install and setup Git client: https://help.github.com/articles/set-up-git/)

       $ git clone https://github.com/biancajiang/chat.git